esteemedtogami/DecisionPoint-Challenge/README.txt

 of the software.
 The min version of Papa Parse is included in this repo as a resource, and Chart.js is used with an ajax call.

-To run, simply extract the "DecisionPoint Challenge" repo (if zipped), navigate to the root of the directory, and double click on the "HelloCrypto.html" file.
+To run, simply extract the "DecisionPoint-Challenge" repo (if zipped), navigate to the root of the directory, and double click on the "HelloCrypto.html" file.
+The main page will launch in your default browser.
+You may then chose the provided csv file (also located in DecisionPoint-Challenge/Resources), and click "submit".
+From there, a line chart will appear that displays the various crypto currency datasets from the csv.
+You can mouse over any datapoint to get more specific information for that date.

 One improvement I would add if I had unlimited time to work on this would be to make the code flexible enough to work with any number of different